 Bluefield University in the News

-Bluefield College Student Accepted Into Oxford Program and Places First at BRURC
+Bluefield University Student Accepted Into Oxford Program and Places First at BRURC

 by | May 26, 2021

-“I first heard about CCCU’s GlobalEd opportunity at Oxford during the competition for the presidential scholarship at Bluefield College,” said Kimzey “Dr. Flowers (vice president for academic affairs at Bluefield College) encouraged the group to pursue the program, advice accompanied in the next few semesters by emails from Dr. Maria Zalduondo, (Bluefield College director of Global Education), detailing various study abroad opportunities.”
+“I first heard about CCCU’s GlobalEd opportunity at Oxford during the competition for the presidential scholarship at Bluefield University,” said Kimzey “Dr. Flowers (vice president for academic affairs at Bluefield University) encouraged the group to pursue the program, advice accompanied in the next few semesters by emails from Dr. Maria Zalduondo, (Bluefield University director of Global Education), detailing various study abroad opportunities.”

 Kimzey will be studying with GlobalEd’s Scholarship and Christianity in the Oxford program, a summer, semester, or year-long study abroad program offered through CCCU.